dudeperf3ct/dudeperf3ct.github.io/_posts/2018-10-17-Introduction-to-Convolutional-Neural-Networks.md

 Now let me digress a bit and take you back to story of where convnets got their insipiration from.
 The work by Hubel and Wiesel in 1950s and 1960s showed that cat(yup, cats and cats everywhere) and monkey visual cortexes contain neurons that individually respond to small regions of the visual field.
 Provided the eyes are not moving, the region of visual space within which visual stimuli affect the firing of a single neuron is known as its receptive field.

 In 1957, Mark I Perceptron by Frank Rosenblatt was the first implementation of the perceptron algorithm.
 Back then, Frank Rosenblatt used step function as activation function and as we know that step function is non-differentiable, the alogrithm did not learn effectively.
 There was no concept of backpropogation back then.
 In 1960s, Widrow and Hoff stacked these perceptrons into multi-layer network still no backpropogation.
-In 1980, Fukushima proposed neocognitron, a hierarchical, multilayered artificial neural network which was used for handwritten character recognition and other pattern recognition tasks, and served as the inspiration for convolutional neural networks.
+In 1980, Fukushima proposed neocognitron, a hierarchical, multi-layered artificial neural network which was used for handwritten character recognition and other pattern recognition tasks, and served as the inspiration for convolutional neural networks.
 Next boost came in around 1986, there was this influential paper that basically is the first time we see backpropogation like rules in seminal paper by Rumelhart, Hinton and Williams, when they were playing with mulit-layer perceptron.
 The only problem was the deep layer network were not very scalable, training would get stuck and backprop was not working well for these very deep networks.

 In the year 1994, one of the very first convolutional neural networks, and what propelled the field of Deep Learning.
 This pioneering work by Master Yann LeCun was named LeNet5 after many previous successful iterations since they year 1988.
 In the years from 1998 to 2010 neural network were in incubation.
 Most people did not notice their increasing power, while many other researchers slowly progressed.
 In 2010 Dan Claudiu Ciresan and Jurgen Schmidhuber published one of the very fist implementations of [GPU Neural nets](https://arxiv.org/abs/1003.0358).
 This implementation had both forward and backward implemented on a a NVIDIA GTX 280 graphic processor of an up to 9 layers neural network.